 The next marketing phase of the innovation strategy formation takes place through marketing innovations and includes the use of the latest technology and ideas regarding the creation of new products, services, and technologies, contributing to the company's goal achievement in the best way.
 Marketing innovations run ahead of other types of innovations through their diversity, which is explained by their relatively small cost on one hand and variability on the other hand.
-The marketing innovation is an introduction of a new method into production, including considerable changes in the design or package of the product, its stocking up, an promotion on the market or assignment of a new price, targeted at satisfaction of the consumer's needs, development of new markets or gaining new positions for the company's products on the market to increase its sales results.
+The marketing innovation is an introduction of a new method into production, including considerable changes in the design or package of the product, its stocking up, an promotion on the market or assignment of a new price, targeted at satisfaction of the company's products on the market to increase its sales results.